 The curriculum is taught through discrete subjects.
 Each subject teacher is a member of a department combining similar subjects.
-The members of the department meet most weeks to discuss progress, cross-curricular links and activities, differentiation strategies and Gifted and Talented enhancements.
+The members of the department meet most weeks to discuss progress, cross-curricular links and activities, differentiation strategies and enhancements to stretch and challenge pupils.